Schema Independent Relational Learning: Framework

-In order for a learning algorithm to learn equivalent definitions over schemas $\mR$ and $\mS$, where $\tau: \mR \rightarrow \mS$, it is reasonable for $\mR$ and $\mS$ to be information equivalent via $\tau$ and $\tau$ to be definition bijective w.r.t. $\mH\mD_{\mR}$ and $\mH\mD_{\mS}$.
-Information equivalence guarantees that the learning algorithm takes as input the same background knowledge.
-A definition bijective transformation ensures that the learning algorithm can output equivalent Horn definitions over both schemas.
+In order for a learning algorithm to learn equivalent definitions over schemas $\mR$ and $\mS$, where $\tau: \mR \rightarrow \mS$, $\tau$ should be both bijective and definition bijective w.r.t. $\mH\mD_{\mR}$ and $\mH\mD_{\mS}$.
+If $\tau$ is bijective, the learning algorithm takes as input the same background knowledge.
+Also, a definition bijective transformation ensures that the learning algorithm can output equivalent Horn definitions over both schemas.
 Nevertheless, it may be hard to check both conditions for given schemas.
-Next, we extend the results in \cite{infopreserve:XML} to find the relationship between the properties of information equivalence and definition bijective transformations.
+Next, we extend the results in \cite{infopreserve:XML} to find the relationship between the properties of bijective and definition bijective transformations.
 In this paper, we consider only transformations that can be written as sets of Horn definitions.
 We call these {\it Horn transformations}.
-Vertical composition/ decomposition are examples of Horn transformations. \begin{example} The transformation from the original schema to the alternative schema in Table \ref{table:uwcse} can be written as the following set of Horn definitions:
+Composition/ decomposition are well-known examples of Horn transformations \cite{AliceBook}. \begin{example} Let $\mR$ be the Original schema and $\mS$ be the 4NF schema in Example~\ref{example:eqschema}.
+The transformation from the Original schema to the 4NF schema can be written as the following set of Horn definitions: {